Need Help? Give us a call.

 Guest blogging is an alternative for those who aren’t able to commit to maintaining a regular posting schedule for their own blog.
 Look for opportunities to blog for those who write about your industry.
 Pitching a story idea to a blogger is an opportunity to reach out and expand your network.

-Even if you don’t end up blogging for them, you’ve made contact with an influencer in your field and can establish a relationship with them moving forward—and, if you’ve read item number 2 on this list, you’ll know that influencer partnerships are one of the absolute best ways to advertise your business.
+Even if you don’t end up blogging for them, you’ve made contact with an influencer in your field and can establish a relationship with them moving forward—and, if you’ve read item number 2 on this list, you’ll know that influencer partnerships are perhaps the best way to advertise your business via social media and the blogosphere.

-Most business owners hear the same questions over and over from their clients.
+Most business owners hear the same questions all the time from their clients.
 Taking these questions and turning them into topics for webinars makes you the go-to source for information within your industry, strengthening your existing relationships and helping to forge new ones.
 And with a high-quality camera on every person’s smartphone, creating webinars and other video content is easier today than it has ever been.
+Not only is this a fun method for how to advertise your business, it’s a way to stop hearing the same questions over and over.

 Like blogging and podcasting, public speaking opportunities let you brand yourself as a thought leader in your area of expertise.
 It also gives your company exposure, and gives you the added benefit of business networking opportunities with those who attend the event.